matthew-hsr/lab4/README.md

 ```
 sudo screen /dev/rfcomm0
 ```
+If you get an error that says (screen: command not found), then please install screen with the following: `sudo apt-get install screen`.
+Then repeat the command above to run screen.

 To exit screen, press `CTRL+A` and then `K` (to kill the screen).
 You should see a yes/no question appear in the lower left corner, then press `Y` to confirm.

 **Step 5: Release the RFCOMM serial ports (and reverse process)**